ENDSHN/mqtt-ros/README.md

 docker-compose build
 ```

 Before testing the image it is required to change the parameter `MQTT_BROKER_ADDRESS` for each of the containers it is used in.
 This parameter can be found in each of the Docker-Compose files.
 It has to match the IP address of the MQTT Broker.
 Optionally the name of the robot can be changed as well by modifying the parameter `ROBOT_NAME`.
 Make sure that the name will be the same for each component.
+In it's default state it requires an environment variable called `ROBOT_NAME` to be set, but this can be modified as well.

 Additionally a MQTT Broker must be started beforehand.
 This repository includes an example broker, which uses EMQX.
 To start it, run:
 ```console